Table of Contents

 Improve Work-Life Balance

 The emphasis on work-life balance is increasing everywhere.
 Among Gen Z, this is true to an even greater degree.
-If you don’t have a work-life coordinator on staff, consider doing so.
+If you don’t have a work-life coordinator on staff, consider adding one.
 Improve existing EAPs and add new programs.
-Look into additional ways to increase flexibility such as telecommuting and flexible work hours.
+Look into additional ways to increase flexibility, such as telecommuting and flexible work hours.
 Increase focus on both physical and mental employee health.

 Kayla is the Chief Innovation Officer at Hero Culture, where the passion is to create company cultures of retention using the power of personality.